hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_data_editor_tab.rst

     The *Transmit data* button in the *Editor* toolbar.

-The recipients of such a transmission are configured in the configuration file (see :ref:`package_configuration`).
+The recipients of such a transmission are configured in the configuration file (see :ref:`possible_configurations`).

 Data storage